ARehberg25/IntermediateTutorial/README.md

-# HK Canada Machine Learning hands-on session
+# Hyper Kamiokande TRISEP Machine Learning hands-on session

 ## Introduction
-This repository holds the notebooks and code for the Machine Learning hands-on session at 2024 HK Canada Meeting, WatChMaL tutorial.
+This repository holds the scripts and classes for the Machine Learning hands-on session at 2025 TRISEP Summer School.
 We will explore the application of Convolutional Neural Networks to the problem of particle identification in Water Cherenkov Detector.
-Before proceeding please fork this repository by clicking on a button above in top right corner of the page.
+It is advisable to fork this repository by clicking on a button above in top right corner of the page before proceeding.

 ## Acknowledgements
 I borrowed code liberally from [code and tutorials](https://github.com/WatChMaL) developed by [Kazu Terao](https://github.com/drinkingkazu) and code by [Julian Ding](https://github.com/search?q=user%3Ajulianzding) and [Abhishek Kajal](https://github.com/search?q=user%3Aabhishekabhishek).
 Big thanks also to the [Water Cherenkov Machine Learning](https://github.com/WatChMaL) collaboration for lending their data - particularly [Nick Prouse](https://github.com/nickwp) for actually running the simulations and to Julian for 'massaging' the data.